The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 The Magic Of Tidying Transforms Your Life

-- Things we really like don’t change — putting your house in order is a great way to discover what they are
+- Things we really like don’t change — putting your house in order is a great way to rediscover them

 - Letting go is more important than adding (read Essentialism)